-- 24. Roundy's applies the same employment policies, practices, and procedures to all AMs, regardless of the location of the store in which they work. - 25.
-Roundy's is a covered employer within the meaning of the FLSA because, among other things, it employs individuals, including Plaintiff, who are engaged in interstate commerce or in the production of goods for interstate commerce or engaged in handling, receiving, selling, or otherwise working on goods or material that have been moved in or produced for interstate commerce. - 26.
-At all relevant time, Roundy's has had gross revenues exceeding \$500,000.00.
+- 23. Smith's applies the same employment policies, practices, and procedures to all AMs nationwide. - 24.
+Smith's is a covered employer within the meaning of the FLSA because, among other things, it employs individuals, including Plaintiff, who are engaged in interstate commerce or in the production of goods for interstate commerce or engaged in handling, receiving, selling, or otherwise working on goods or material that have been moved in or produced for interstate commerce. - 25.
+At all relevant time, Smith's has had gross revenues exceeding \$500,000.00.